publication date: May. 25, 2018

 “These results are transformational.
 Prostate cancer is the most common cancer diagnosed in American men, and we have found an inexpensive, effective drug that can prevent it.
 I’m pleased to report that we’ve answered the questions and closed the book.”

-… Continue reading Finasteride does not increase risk of prostate cancer death, PCPT results show
+Thompson and his team had set out to determine whether finasteride, a drug used to treat symptoms of prostate enlargement as well as … Continue reading Finasteride does not increase risk of prostate cancer death, PCPT results show

 To access this members-only content, please log in.